sdss/clu/docs/sphinx/keyword-model.rst

     >>> client.models['guider'].register_callback(model_callback)

 ``model_callback`` can be either a function or a coroutine and is called when the model is updated.
-The function receives the `.Model` instance as the only argument.
+The function receives the `.TronModel` instance as the only argument.

 More likely, we'll want to add callbacks to specific keywords, which is done as ::